Pelham Board of Education discusses COVID-19 regulations at board meeting - Shelby County Reporter

 “The people I am choosing to listen to,” he continued, “are not the people on the news or people out there online with studies, because you can find a study that justifies anything.
 I have to trust someone, and so the people I choose to trust are the people who are taking care of our kids.”

-Hester placed emphasis on the importance of properly wearing masks to prevent mass shutdowns, saying “it’s our only line of defense against mass quarantines and shutting down our schools.”
+Hester placed emphasis on the importance of properly wearing masks to prevent mass shutdowns, saying, “It’s our only line of defense against mass quarantines and shutting down our schools.”

 “[Masks] are the only line of protection we have for several things.
 For our medically sensitive kids and their high-risk adults in their house, who are the ones who are dying.
 Our neighbors, our parents, I lost my cousin yesterday,” Hester said, her voice cracking with emotion.
 “I think what we’re doing is the best it can possibly be.
 It is hard data driven, there are specific criteria to meet for each level of litigation.”